k3s-io/docs/blog/2025-11-03-strategies-for-large-images.md

 Note that the caching mechanism needs to be enabled carefully.
 If an image was removed or pruned since last startup, take manual action to reimport the image.
 Check our [docs](https://docs.k3s.io/installation/airgap?_highlight=.cache.json&airgap-load-images=Manually+Deploy+Images#enable-conditional-image-imports) for more information.

-## 🕸️ Embedded Registry Mirror ##
+## Embedded Registry Mirror 🕸️ ##

-K3s offers an in-cluster container image registry mirror by embedding Spegel.
-Its primary use case is to accelerate image pulling and reduce external network dependency in Kubernetes clusters by ensuring images are pulled within the cluster network rather than repeatedly from a central registry.
-To enable this feature, server nodes must be started with the --embedded-registry flag, or with embedded-registry: true in the configuration file.
+K3s offers an in-cluster container image registry mirror by embedding [Spegel](https://spegel.dev/).
+Its primary use case is to accelerate image pulling and reduce external network dependency in Kubernetes clusters by ensuring images are pulled from within the cluster network rather than repeatedly from a central registry.
+To enable this feature, server nodes must be started with the `--embedded-registry` flag, or with `embedded-registry: true` in the configuration file.
 When enabled, every node in your cluster instantly becomes a stateless, local image mirror listening on port 6443.
 Nodes share a constantly updated list of available images over a peer-to-peer network on port 5001.

 ```bash
 # Enable the embedded registry mirror